DoctorPok42/Subtitle/README.md

 1. Go to http://localhost:3000

-2. Upload your video file
+2. Upload your video file or paste the link to your video

 3. Click on the "Generate" button

 4. Wait for the subtitle to be generated

-5. It's done !
+5. It's done!

 ## Sources Accepeted